Alcoholism Warning Signs and Symptoms

 - Frequent hangover or blackouts

 The warning signs of college alcoholism are not always easy to spot right away.
-But as a parent, you should be aware of some of the early indications that your son or daughter is struggling with alcohol abuse.
+But as a parent, you should be aware of some of the early indications that your son or daughter may be engaging in underage drinking.

 Some warning signs include: